 Capital One is a U.S. bank holding company with 755 different branches nationwide.
 Dating back to 1994, the bank specializes in savings products, credit cards, home loans, auto loans, and banking.
 The company is the eighth largest banking corporation in the United States, and is based in Tysons Corner, Virginia.
 Besides its banking services, Capital One also used to provide a range of fixed-rate and adjustable-rate mortgages until November 2017.
 Beneficial and up-to-date information is provided about Capital One mortgage rates in this article, to help those who started the loan process with Capital One before November 2017.

 Below you will find an overview of Capital One’s latest mortgage rates based on our calculations and the information provided by the bank.
 Currently, the bank no longer accepts mortgage and home equity applications.
+Existing loans have been transferred to a new servicer.
 The information below applies to existing mortgage applications.